christopherpriebe/christopherpriebe.github.io/_resume/nswc_crane_summer_2020.md

 show: true
 order: 1000
 ---
-I drafted design specifications for an I2C interface in order to meet requirements set by the protocol and senior engineer, eventually implementing the modules for the I2C slave device in SystemVerilog based on my design.
+I designed and implemented an I2C slave device in Verilog.
+I researched the I2C protocol to understand the requirements, created block diagrams for each module, and implemented the design in Verilog.
 I also completed basic training modules in areas such as SystemVerilog, UVM, and functional verification.